 The Infectious Diseases Institute (IDI) Work-in-Progress (WIP) Seminar runs concurrently as a course, BSGP 7950, which primarily enrolls graduate students.
 The course format is in person for speakers and enrolled students.
 We may provide a virtual option as well, but this will be determined based on a trial run in the first few weeks of the course.
-Individuals not located on the Ohio State main campus can request a link to join virtually if they are not a speaker or a student enrolled in the course.
+Individuals not located on The Ohio State University main campus can request a link to join virtually if they are not a speaker or a student enrolled in the course.

 - Present as part of the IDI WIP